Eikaiwa school: Controversies

-Scandals
+Average salaries for eikaiwa teachers have generally fallen since the 1980s, and their unions have attempted to combat the decline in pay and benefits with mixed results.
+According to The Japan Times, figures published by the Ministry of Justice in 2005 estimated that 90% of foreign residents in Japan left within three years of arriving, a figure that reached as high as 97% for eikaiwa teachers.

-The American Club, once the largest school in Tochigi Prefecture, north of Tokyo, was sued twice by its employees in the space of 13 months for withheld wages in the 1990s.
-During the second lawsuit its directors fled, while ignoring a court order to pay.
-News reports indicated the business was closed, but according to its business registration it is still a legal operating entity with 30 million yen in equity, and has never been in a state of bankruptcy.
+American Club, once the largest eikaiwa in Tochigi, was sued twice in 13 months by its employees for withheld wages in the 1990s.
+During the second lawsuit, the school's directors fled while ignoring a court order to pay.
+News reports indicated the business was closed, but its business registration still lists it a legal operating entity with ¥30 million in equity and no mention of bankruptcy.

-The collapse of the troubled Nova chain in 2007 left thousands of western foreigners with no source of income and, in the majority of cases, no accommodation after their contracts were abruptly cancelled.
+The collapse of Nova in 2007 left thousands of foreigners with no source of income and, in the majority of cases, no accommodation after their contracts were abruptly cancelled.

-In 2014, Eikaiwa chain Gaba, famous for its "man-to-man" (one-to-one) lessons, came under fire from local print media for its handling of sexual harassment complaints against students.
-In the absence of a grievance procedure, the Gaba branch of the General Union had to resort to collective bargaining to resolve at least one dispute.
+In 2014, the eikaiwa Gaba came under fire from local media for its handling of sexual harassment complaints against students; in the absence of a grievance procedure, the Gaba branch of the General Union resorted to collective bargaining to resolve at least one dispute.